smarticoai/public-api/docs/api/classes/WSAPILeaderBoard.md

 Pass a `periodType` from [LeaderBoardPeriodType](../enumerations/LeaderBoardPeriodType.md) (`DAILY = 1`, `WEEKLY = 2`, `MONTHLY = 3`).
 Pass
-`getPreviousPeriod: true` to fetch the most-recently-ended period's snapshot (yesterday's results, last week's results, last month's results) instead of the current live period.
-The SDK only exposes one period back — older snapshots are not reachable through this method.
+`getPreviousPeriod: true` to fetch the most-recently-ended period's snapshot (yesterday's / last week's / last month's results) instead of the current live period.
+To reach older snapshots, pass a number instead of a boolean: `1` = previous period, `2` = the one before that, and so on (`0` / `false` = current).
+Use the snapshot's `create_date` / `version_id` to label which historical run a previous-period board is.
+How far back snapshots are retained is operator-configured.

 **Top-20 cap**
 The server hard-caps `users[]` at 20 entries, ordered by